tchatel/angular-showoff/README.md

 The tool can show text, images, syntax highlighted code, bullet or numbered lists.
 It does not have transitions, nor incremental lists.

+The file css/custom.css is for user-defined styles, specific to its presentations.